Skip to content

 Get execution paths that minimize the objective function.

-Evaluate the virtual objective (samples).
+Evaluate the virtual measurement and calculate objective values (samples).

 Source code in xopt/generators/bayesian/bax/algorithms.py